maddie480/RandomBackendStuff/README.md

 - **Mod Structure Verifier**: a bot that downloads zips from Discord attachments or Google Drive links posted in a specific channel, and check if they are properly structured Celeste mods for [Everest](https://github.com/EverestAPI/Everest).
 This is useful to enforce a structure for collabs/contests.

 This is not structured as a proper Java project since those bots are run as part of a bigger package, and running them requires some server setup.
 If you want those bots on your server or you have suggestions, reach out to max480#4596 on [the Celeste Discord](https://discord.gg/celeste)!

+This repository also contains code for a script that checks if one of the Celeste mods on GameBanana uses `yield return orig(self)`, as it can cause issues such as TAS desyncs.
+This is here because I'm packaging it with the bots, and invoking it from them.